terragord7/google-vision-wrapper/README.md

 I started for a small project of aesthetics medicine I'm working on and I though that maybe someone else could find it useful.
 I am therefore extending my original tiny class for face landmark recognition, with all the features provided by Google Vision API, with the possibility of retrieving the desired information in 3-lines code, in array format or as a Pandas DataFrame.

+### _Before you start: Setup your GCP_
+Before starting, it is mandatory to correctly setup a Google Cloud Project, authorise the Google Vision API and generate a .json API key file.
+Be sure to have fulfilled all the steps in the [Before you Begin Guide](https://cloud.google.com/vision/docs/before-you-begin) before moving on.

 ### _Classes and Methods_

 ***